Hong Kong halts use of Pfizer vaccine, cites defective lids

 The suspension of the Pfizer jab means the only vaccine currently offered to residents is China’s Sinovac vaccine.
 The two vaccines are the only ones that were offered to residents in Hong Kong.

+“I got vaccinated this morning at 8.30 a.m. before the news went public about the vaccine suspension, and heard the news when I was on my way home,” said 32-year-old Partsafas, who works in the sporting goods industry.

+“I’m not very concerned about the safety, but I am worried that this may mean more people will turn down the option of getting vaccinated in Hong Kong which would impact herd immunity and the lifting of social-distancing measures,” he said.

-Some residents who had appointments in the morning stood in line outside a community center administering the Pfizer vaccinations in the city’s Sai Ying Pun neighborhood.
+Some residents who had appointments Wednesday morning stood in line outside a community center administering the Pfizer vaccinations in the city’s Sai Ying Pun neighborhood at about 10.30 a.m.
 They eventually left the center when it became apparent that no vaccines would be administered.

 As of 8 p.m.
 Tuesday, 403,000 people have received vaccines in the city, of which 150,200 had received the first dose of the Pfizer vaccine, compared with 252,800 who had taken the Sinovac jab.